 Out on the trails, the Fury performed admirably.
 Ultimately, we have no real complaints about how these glasses performed in the field, but they didn't quite stack up with the best models in the test.
 The mid-size lens provides solid coverage and protection, the ventilated design means that fogging isn't a huge issue, and the grippy nose and arm tip pieces mean that they stayed in place well.
 While their performance was solid all around, they didn't wow us in any specific area.

 The Fury's styling isn't quite as over the top as some of the more gaudy models that we tested, but the reflective Spectron 3CF lens will still stand out in a crowd.
 The styling is distinctively more casual than the Julbo Aero, and it fits in well with the current trend of large, high-coverage sunglasses.

-Along with its sibling, the Julbo Aero, the Fury is one of the only models we tested that doesn't come with some kind of rigid storage case.
-Instead, these glasses just come with the standard microfiber storage and cleaning bag.
+The Fury is one of the only models we tested that doesn't come with some kind of rigid storage case.
+Instead, these glasses come with the standard microfiber storage and cleaning bag.
 These glasses are on the more affordable end of the spectrum, but we're still a bit disappointed that Julbo doesn't include a protective storage case.

-These sunglasses are a decent value, but we think there are better options among the models that we tested.
-The Tifosi Sledge comes at a lower price and outperformed the Fury at just about every turn.
-The Sledge also includes three lens options and a rigid storage case.
-If you're a big fan of the Fury's styling they're a solid option, but otherwise, we feel there are better values available.
+These sunglasses are a decent value, but we think there are better options among the models we tested.
+If you're a big fan of the Fury's styling, they're a solid option, but otherwise, we feel there are better values available.